Flies & Dead Rats

 3. Pupal Stage: The larvae pupate within a protective cocoon and undergo metamorphosis into the adult form.
 This stage lasts for several days to several weeks, depending on environmental conditions.

 4. Adult Stage: The adult blow fly emerges from the pupal case and begins to mate and lay eggs.
-The adult has a lifespan of several weeks to a few months, during which it will mate and lay eggs several times.
+The adult has a lifespan of several weeks to a few months, during which it will mate and lay several times.

-This life cycle repeats itself continuously, providing a constant source of blow flies in their habitat.
+This life cycle repeats itself continuously, providing a constant source of blowflies in their habitat.
 Understanding the life cycle of the blow fly is important in fields such as forensic entomology, where their presence on a dead body can provide information about the time of death.

 How Long Before Flies Reach A Dead Rat?